microcks/microcks.io/content/documentation/using/openapi.md

 As [OpenAPI](https://www.openapis.org/) emerges as an Open standard and provides way of defining [Example Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#exampleObject), Microcks has recently evolved to provide direct support for OpenAPI 3.0.

 With this new feature, you'll now be able to directly import your OpenAPI specification as a Job within Microcks.
 Then, it directly discover service definition as well as request/response samples defined as OpenAPI examples.
-If your specification embeds a JSON or OpenAPI schema definition for your custom datatypes, Microcks will use it for validating received response payload during [tests](../tests"> when using the `OPEN_API_SCHEMA` strategy.
+If your specification embeds a JSON or OpenAPI schema definition for your custom datatypes, Microcks will use it for validating received response payload during [tests](../tests) when using the `OPEN_API_SCHEMA` strategy.

 ### Conventions

-With OpenAPI [Example Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#exampleObject), you are no able to define named example fragments within your OpenAPI specification in YAML or JSON format.
+With OpenAPI [Example Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#exampleObject), you are now able to define named example fragments within your OpenAPI specification in YAML or JSON format.
 In order to produce working mocks, Microcks will need complete request/response samples.
 So to gather and aggregate fragments into something coherent, the importer will take care of collecting fragments having the same name and re-assemble them into comprehensive request/response pair.

 ## Illustration